gluster/glusterdocs/README.md

 # Building the docs

-If you are on EPEL 7 or Fedora, the first thing you will need is to install mkdocs, with the following command :
+If you are using EPEL repositories or, any latest release of Fedora, you will need is to install mkdocs, with the following command :

     #sudo yum install mkdocs

-For Fedora 23+ (run the following in root)
+From Fedora 23 onward (run the following in root)

     #dnf install python-pip
     #pip install mkdocs